Computer Memories, Inc.: History

 obtained a $6 million emergency loan from an unnamed lender, likely IBM.

 At the same time, Quantum Corporation sued CMI for patent infringement relating to the servo mechanism in the entire CM6600 line of drives.
 Instead of putting the tracking grating on the head arm and driving the arm directly from a voice coil, like the Quantum designs, CMI made a composite motor that would bolt to the drive in place of the usual stepper motor, with the voice coil on the bottom and the tracking mechanism on top (similar to DC servo motors used in process controls and robotics).
 CMI connected the motor to the arm with a metal-band pulley, the same mechanism they used on their stepper-motor drives.
 Since the feedback system was behind the pulley, it had to compensate for slack in the arm, one of several things the CMI firmware didn't take account of.

 In late 1985 IBM announced that it would no longer use CMI drives after its contract expired at the end of the year.
 CMI released a "patent-free" 7600 series of drives in 1986, but never recovered from the IBM incident.
-On July 2, 1986, they announced their departure from hard disk production and marketing—95% of their business.
+On July 2, 1986, it announced its departure from hard disk production and marketing—95% of its business.
 Attempts were made in 1987 to sell the remainder of the company to movie producer Hemdale Film Corporation and to animated television program producer DIC Animation City; however, both deals fell through.

 In 1988 the shell corporation, still traded publicly, was acquired by Paul and Natalie Koether of Far Hills, New Jersey who used it as an investment vehicle; in 1992 it was renamed American Holdings, Inc. In 1995 it was renamed Pure World, Inc. after its largest subsidiary, a supplier of kava and other botanical products.
 Finally, on June 6, 2005, it was acquired by Naturex, S.A., a French competitor.